cypress-io/cypress-documentation/content/api/commands/origin.md

 cy.visit('https://www.acme.com/history/founder')

-// The cy.origin block is required to interact with the cross origin page. cy.origin('www.acme.com', () => {
+// The cy.origin block is required to interact with the cross-origin page. cy.origin('www.acme.com', () => {
   cy.get('h1').contains('About our Founder, Marvin Acme') })
 ```

-Here the cross origin page is visited prior to the `cy.origin` block, but any
+Here the cross-origin page is visited prior to the `cy.origin` block, but any
 interactions with the window are performed within the block which can
-communicate with the cross origin page
+communicate with the cross-origin page

 #### Incorrect usage